Buying or Selling

-Other Structures – specify or list any other structures inspected and included as part of this report such as a detached garage or pool house.
-Inspection Findings – disclose if any active or previous infestations of subterranean termites, powder post beetles, wood boring beetles, drywood termites or wood decaying fungi were found.
+Specify or list any other structures inspected and included as part of this report such as a detached garage or pool house.
+Inspection Findings - disclose if any active or previous infestations of subterranean termites, powder post beetles, wood-boring beetles, drywood termites or wood-decaying fungi were found.

 Reporting conditions conducive to infestation: